Variation Manager

 Calculation options

-Calculation of polymer blends and polymer-filler compounds
+Modeling of polymer blends and polymer–filler compounds

 REX - Computer-aided Extruder Design is a joint research project in which about 20 industrial companies (references) and the KTP of the University of Paderborn are currently involved.
 The aim of the project is the ongoing further development of the REX simulation software of the same name, which can be used to calculate plastics processing operations on single-screw plasticizing units.